Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 [slide]
 # Data Types are Dynamic
-In Python data types are dynamic
+In Python data types are dynamic.

+Python variable assignment is different from some of the popular languages like C, C++ and Java.
+There is no declaration of a variable, just an assignment statement.

+It doesn’t know about the type of the variable until the code is run.

-A single variable can be used to hold different data types
+A single variable can be used to hold different data types:
 ```python
 x = 5        # x is Number
 x = "John"   # x is String